Using SSIS I had a problem passing a file name into a Data Flow Task as a parameter.

 - Ole DB Destination

-Now we configure the connections for our source file and our destination
+Now configure the connections for the source file and destination

 - Double click on the Flat File Source and create a new connection